MiguelRivero12/Github-extempo/part1.md

 dir lets you know which directory they're in

 copy location-newname.extension allows you to copy files from one location to another, and you can change the extension

+xcopy /s /i d:\foldername c:\otherfolder would copy the file using /s to copy all subfiles that have content

+del*.extension – deletes all files with the extension

+del example*.* – deletes all files beginning with example

+del . – deletes all files

+help makes useful commands appear